mbourema/mycocosm-annotation/README.md

 ### dico_transcriptID_protID.py

-From this table this script will generate a dictionnary with a key for all genomes associated to all tuples of transcriptID and protID
+From this table this script will generate a dictionnary with a key for all genomes names associated to all tuples of transcriptID and protID

 ### order_KOG_files.R